continuent/continuent-vagrant/README.md

 This directory builds a set of VMs that may be used for easily testing Continuent Tungsten solutions.
+You will need to have [vagrant](http://www.vagrantup.com/) installed before you proceed.

 # Downloading